Close×

 • approve national competitions and tournaments;

-• provide professional development for coaches and officials in their sports;
+• provide professional development opportunities for coaches and officials in their respective sports;

 • submit and support bids to host international competitions in Canada.